-Publicity
+Publicity and invitations

-RAHS & THNSW must be informed, in advance, of any media coverage or publicity generated by funded projects.
+RAHS and THNSW must be informed, with sufficient time to plan attendance, of any:

+- media coverage or publicity generated by grant projects. - launch or public event associated with the grant.

-You must extend an invitation to a government representative, via the RAHS & THNSW, to any launch or public event associated with the funding, and that where they are able to attend, they are acknowledged as official guests.
-Where practicable, they should be afforded the courtesy of publicly addressing the event.
+Where an invitee or their proxy is able to attend, they must be acknowledged as official guests.
+Where practicable, they should be offered the courtesy of publicly addressing the event.